-One of the important factors to consider when travelling is the location of where you are planning to stay so that you can make the most out of your trip.
-Ideally, your hotel must be near tourist spots and public transportation.
-Allow us to give you options where you can book ahead of time.
+One of the important factors to consider when planning a short break is where to stay so that you can make the most of your time.

-One of the best booking options you could have is in Camperio Suites and Apartment.
-This hotel is just walking distance both from Duomo Cathedral and Sforzesco Castle.
-Camperio Suites and Apartment is surrounded by restaurants and shops that are just around the corner.
+One of the best options is Camperio Suites and Apartments.
+This four-star hotel is walking distance from both the Duomo and Sforzesco Castle and is surrounded by restaurants and shops.

-If you are looking for a good spot to catch a late-night train or you’re planning to leave early in the morning, then staying near the central station is recommended for you.
-The best hotels you can stay at are NYX Milan and 43 Station Hotel.
+If you are looking for a good spot to catch a late-night train or you’re planning to leave early in the morning, then staying near the central station is recommended.
+The best hotels to stay at are NYX Milan and 43 Station Hotel.

 48 Hours In Milan